sandeepmvn/aspnetcoreusingreactwithredux/README.md

 How could react application build with asp.net core?

-When we build(ctrl+shift+b) an core/web application, internally it calls npm start/build/install and all these is configured in your .csproj.
+When we build(ctrl+shift+b) an core/web application, internally it calls npm start/build/install and all these is configured in your .csproj.\

-# Condition=" '$(Configuration)' == 'Debug'

     <Target Name="DebugEnsureNodeEnv" BeforeTargets="Build" Condition=" '$(Configuration)' == 'Debug' And !Exists('$(SpaRoot)node_modules') ">
       <!-- Ensure Node.js is installed -->